jashan-s1/Team5/Spec.md

+# THE MAVERICS
+19 September 2023
+# Library Management System

+## The Team
+• Akash Kapoor
+• Guru Singh Pal
+• Jashandeep Singh
+• Utsav Pandey
+• Yuvraj Singh Cheema
+• Abhishek Dhureja

+## Introduction

+Well, LMS is like your personal library.
+It helps keep track of all those things, so you can find what you want and borrow it hassle-free.
+So, if you're a librarian, it helps you organize the library like a pro.
+And if you're someone who loves reading, it makes finding and borrowing books a breeze.
+No more hunting for hours or wondering when your books are due back.
+LMS is all about making your library experience smooth and enjoyable.
+Let's dive in and see how it can improve your library adventures!

+## Purpose
+The purpose of a Library Management System (LMS) is to efficiently and effectively manage all aspects of a library's operations and resources.
+It also helps in managing & tracking the daily work of the library such as issuing books, return books, due calculations, etc. This software-based system is designed to streamline the processes involved in cataloguing, organizing, circulating, and maintaining a library's collection of books, digital media, periodicals, and other materials.

 ## Requirement Analysis

 Libraries are a large scale collection of books, music and other media.
 To manage such database special computer programs are required.